sanjaySLM/shop-sheduler/README.md

               This App is about, An Employer can schedule the work time of his employees for a week.
 #####  What all are the features that an Employer can Play with ?
        Employer can add number of employees ,
-       He can shedule the working time ,
+       He can schedule the working time ,
-       He can edit the sheduled time ,
+       He can edit the scheduled time ,
        And he can also delete the employee if he need.

 ##### Note